fbpx

 A helmet goes on your head or skull, right?
 The same place Paul tells us which should destroy every thought that comes against the knowledge of God.

-Which is also the same place which Jesus died at.
+Which is also the same place where Jesus died.

-Piecing this all together, the reason why I believe Jesus had to die at the Place of the Skull because I believe Jesus knew that our minds is the place where the devil would love to take territory in.
+Piecing this all together, the reason why I believe Jesus had to die at the Place of the Skull is because I believe Jesus knew that our minds are the place where the devil would love to take territory.

 Instead of focusing on the lies of the enemy, let us be reminded daily of what Jesus did for us on the cross.